-All creek restoration alternatives include revegetation of any impacted creek banks or areas of forest floor and the installation of check dams in a tributary near Bridge 3.
+All creek restoration alternatives include revegetation of any impacted creek banks or areas of forest floor and the installation of check dams in a tributary just upstream of Cathedral Grove.
 In addition, all alternatives include at a minimum the work discussed for Creek Restoration Alternative 1 whose impacts are discussed below.
 While some equipment and material used during revegetation and check dam construction would be on site already, some materials would be brought in from off site, resulting in additional road traffic.